-Soybean yields 2016
+Soybean yields 2017

 Soybean yields were typically equivalent regardless of cover crop treatment as determined by statistical analysis (t-test).
-In seven cases, however, soybean yields were improved by the cover crop.
-Increase in soybean yield ranged from 3 to 8 bu/ ac with an average increase of 5 bu/ac in these cases.
+In eight cases, however, soybean yields were improved by the cover crop.
+Increase in soybean yield ranged from 3 to 11 bu/ac with an average increase of 8 bu/ac in these cases.
 As with corn, soybean yield was also mostly not affected by the cover crop (Figure 2).
 Only at Coon Rapids (2013) were soybean yields reduced in the cover crop strips.
 The cooperator identified planter setting as a reason for the yield difference.
-Soybean yields in 2016 ranged between 63 and 64 bu/ac at two locations.

 Figure 1.
-Trends with respect to cover crop effect on corn yields at 10 site-years from 2009 to 2010 and 24 site-years from 2011 to 2016.
+Trends with respect to cover crop effect on corn yields at 10 site-years from 2009 to 2010 and 25 site-years from 2011 to 2017.

 Figure 2.
-Trends with respect to cover crop effect on soybean yields at 6 siteyears from 2009 to 2010 and 19 site-years from 2011 to 2016.
+Trends with respect to cover crop effect on soybean yields at 6 site-years from 2009 to 2010 and 22 site-years from 2011 to 2017.